DaftPyPosh/vSphereSCG/README.md

 ## The Idea

-An Ansible based toolkit to apply the [VMware vSphere Security Configuration Guide](https://core.vmware.com/vmware-vsphere-security-configuration-guide-7) to an exisitng infrastructure.
+An Ansible based toolkit to apply the [VMware vSphere Security Configuration Guide](https://core.vmware.com/vmware-vsphere-security-configuration-guide-7) to an existing infrastructure.

 ### Examples around the idea